-It’ll be a place where people spend time and meet for celebrations, ceremonies and demonstrations, it’ll host events - you can imagine what a marathon finish line might look like in the picture below - and tens of thousands of people will walk through it every day.
+It is a place where people spend time and meet for celebrations, ceremonies and demonstrations, it’ll host events - you can imagine what a marathon finish line might look like in the picture below - and tens of thousands of people will walk through it every day.

 The designs for the square weave together the cultural and environmental heritage of the area, acknowledging the point where the Waitematā harbour and the Waihorotiu stream that runs beneath the Queen Street valley meet.
-This local history sits alongside the early-1900s heritage of Britomart Station and the brand new landmark Commercial Bay development to create a uniquely Auckland combination of past and present.
+This local history sits alongside the early-1900s heritage of Britomart Station and the new Commercial Bay development to create a uniquely Auckland combination of past and present.